 Pros

-- Allows you to lift heavier weights to build strength.
+- It allows you to lift heavier weights to build strength.

 - Worked both arms equally and at the same time.

-- Easy to progressively overload by adding weight to the bar.
+- It is easy to progressively overload by adding weight to the bar.

 Cons